Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Experimental Results

 \section{Experimental Results}

 We conduct extensive qualitative and quantitative evaluations of the proposed method to demonstrate its effectiveness comprehensively.
-We implemented and experimented on a computer with a 4.00 GHz Intel(R) Core(TM) i7-6700K CPU and 32 GB memory.
+All experiments are conducted on a computer with a 4.00 GHz Intel(R) Core(TM) i7-6700K CPU and 32 GB memory.
 The sizes of all the models are normalized to the $[0,1]$ range.

-Given the target skeletal point number, Coverage Axis++ only includes two hyperparameters: $\delta_r$ (Eq.~\ref{eq:catplus_dilation}) and $\omega$ (Eq.~\ref{eq:score}).
-All the experimental results are generated using a consistent parameter setting, i.e., for all kinds of input, we always set $\delta_r = 0.02$ and $\omega = 1$.
+Given the target skeletal point number, Coverage Axis++ only includes one hyperparameter: $\delta_r$ (Eq.~\ref{eq:catplus_dilation}).
+All the experimental results are generated using a consistent parameter setting, i.e., for all kinds of input, we always set $\delta_r = 0.02$.
 In experiments where we compare our method with Coverage Axis, we set the number of selected points $|V|$ for Coverage Axis++ to be equal to the number obtained from the SCP solution for the Coverage Axis.
 We provide additional analyses on parameters $\delta_r$ and $|V|$ in Sec.~\ref{sec:ablation_study}.
-For a fair comparison, we always randomly generate candidate points inside the volume and set the number of surface samples $S$ to be $1500$ in all the comparisons.
-We employ fast winding number~\cite{barill2018fast} for inside-outside determination.

-We employ the two-sided Hausdorff distance (HD) for assessing consistency between the original and reconstructed surfaces.
+As suggested by ~\cite{dou2022coverage}, we employ the two-sided Hausdorff distance (HD) to assess the consistency between the original and reconstructed surfaces.
 We use $\overrightarrow{\epsilon}$ for surface-to-reconstruction HD, $\overleftarrow{\epsilon}$ for reconstruction-to-surface HD, and $\overleftrightarrow{\epsilon}$ for two-sided HD.
 The reconstructed surfaces are obtained by interpolating medial balls based on skeleton connectivity, akin to~\cite{li2015q, dou2022coverage, wang2022restricted}.
 Errors are normalized by the diagonal length of the input model bounding box.
 In quantitative results, the best results for runtime and accuracy are indicated with blue and orange highlighting, respectively.
 A gallery of skeletonization results of mesh and point cloud inputs are shown in Fig.~\ref{fig:teaser} and Fig.~\ref{fig:pc_collection}, respectively.